 - A taxpayer may file an amended return or a verified claim for credit or refund of an overpayment of any state tax within three years from the date the return was filed or two years from the date the tax was paid, whichever is later.
 Any amended return or claim for refund should be filed with the office of the Revenue Division which administers the type of tax in question.
 The ability to file an amended return is not available to a taxpayer whose liability was determined as a result of an audit by the Department.

-LITTLE ROCK, AR 72201
+Little Rock AR 72201

-- In administering the state tax laws, the Director is authorized by law to make an examination or investigation of the business, books, and records of the taxpayer.
-If the Director determines that an additional amount of tax is due, then a Notice of Proposed Assessment shall be issued to the taxpayer.
+- In administering the state tax laws, the Secretary is authorized by law to make an examination or investigation of the business, books, and records of the taxpayer.
+If the Secretary determines that an additional amount of tax is due, then a Notice of Proposed Assessment shall be issued to the taxpayer.
 The taxpayer may seek relief from the Notice of Proposed Assessment as outlined above.
-If the taxpayer fails to preserve and maintain records suitable to determine the amount of tax due or to prove accuracy of any return, the Director may make an estimated assessment based upon the best information available as to the amount of tax due by the taxpayer.
+If the taxpayer fails to preserve and maintain records suitable to determine the amount of tax due or to prove accuracy of any return, the Secretary may make an estimated assessment based upon the best information available as to the amount of tax due by the taxpayer.

-- When collecting any state tax due from a taxpayer, the Director is authorized to file a Certificate of Indebtedness (state tax lien) with the circuit clerk of any county of this state certifying that the person named therein is indebted to the state for the amount of tax due as established by the Director.
+- When collecting any state tax due from a taxpayer, the Secretary is authorized to file a Certificate of Indebtedness (state tax lien) with the circuit clerk of any county of this state certifying that the person named therein is indebted to the state for the amount of tax due as established by the Secretary.
 The Certificate of Indebtedness shall have the same force and effect as the entry of a judgment rendered by a circuit court and shall constitute a lien upon the title of any real and personal property of the taxpayer in the county where the Certificate of Indebtedness is recorded.

-- After the filing of the Certificate of Indebtedness, the Director may take all steps authorized by law for the collection of the tax, including the issuance of a writ of execution, garnishment, and cancellation of any state tax permits or registrations.
+- After the filing of the Certificate of Indebtedness, the Secretary may take all steps authorized by law for the collection of the tax, including the issuance of a writ of execution, garnishment, and cancellation of any state tax permits or registrations.